Dialogues with Brazil.

 August 28 to September 1 2023, Berlin, Germany

-Workshop three’s main objective is to define the work plan leading to a successful Financial Proposal.
+Workshop one’s main objective is to describe the work plan leading to a successful Financial Proposal.

 The issue of bankable projects is a critical topic of discussion by urban developers and investors.
 It is a bottleneck in attracting private capital to meet the global infrastructure gap and to provide millions of people with the vital services they lack.
 The investment gap in infrastructure is not the shortage of capital.
 It is the shortcomings in planning and design processes to produce evidence for projects to be bankable and investment ready.

-Workshop three’s sessions discuss the importance of evidence-based planning and designs as catalysts for investment.
-The day’s task is to prepare a draft document – including the Project Profile (WS 1) and the Operations Proposal (WS 2) – that meet the requirements of development agencies to access financial instruments such as loans, grants, guarantees, and equity investments.
+Our first workshop discusses the importance of evidence-based planning and designs as catalysts for investment.
+The day’s task is to prepare for drafting documents – including the Project Profile (WS 2) and the Operations Proposal (WS 3) – required by development agencies to access financial instruments such as loans, grants, guarantees, and equity investments.